Exclusive: Rosneft raising money from Swiss trader as debt payment looms

 On Dec.
 16, the day after Rosneft's disclaimer, the central bank increased its benchmark interest rate by 650 basis points to 17 percent, citing the need to curb increased devaluation and inflationary risks.
 Hours later the rouble fell to an all-time low.

 On Jan.
-26, Rosneft raised 400 billion rubles in the domestic bond market, also saying it would not use the funds to buy foreign currency.
+26, Rosneft raised 400 billion roubles in the domestic bond market, also saying it would not use the funds to buy foreign currency.

 Rosneft's loan maturing in February is part of a larger $11.9 billion, two-year bridge loan that was signed in Feb.
 2013 that backed Rosneft's acquisition of oil company TNK-BP.